-NEADA has been at the forefront of the fight to restore the federal LIHEAP staff and protect the program, which a leaked version of the Trump Administration’s 2026 budget planned to eliminate.
-Provided here is a selection of media coverage about NEADA’s efforts to protect LIHEAP and restore assistance to the millions of vulnerable families in need who rely on LIHEAP every year.
+NEADA has been at the forefront of the fight to restore the federal LIHEAP staff and protect the program.
+Provided below is a selection of media coverage about NEADA’s efforts to protect LIHEAP and restore assistance to the millions of vulnerable families in need who rely on LIHEAP every year.

 NEADA’s Fight to Protect LIHEAP